 In the course of the 19th century, the Congreve rockets spread to other European armies and beyond, becoming an almost common weapon alongside the artillery.

 Background: one of the most successful Hale rockets developed around 1865.
-The scaled rocket prototype by William Congreve are on the foreground.
+The scaled rocket prototypes by William Congreve are on the foreground.
 They probably accompanied a patent application.

 Back at Woolwich, other engineers continued work on improving the Congreve missiles.
 In 1844, William Hale patented a rocket which used rotating metal vanes driven by the rocket's own exhaust gas.
 With it, the stabilizing stick could finally be dropped.
 One of the most successful versions of the Hale rocket developed around 1865 was in use by the British Army for more than 50 years.